News Media Assistance Program

 The program delivered critical support to local and community news outlets that play a vital role in keeping Australians up to date with the matters and events that impact them—strengthening the health and diversity of the Australian media sector.

-As part of News MAP, the government has committed to developing Australia's first National Media Literacy Strategy.
-All Australians, regardless of their circumstances, should be supported to critically engage with media and information.
+As part of News MAP, the Government has committed to developing Australia's first National Media Literacy Strategy.

-The National Strategy will establish the key skills and competencies Australians need to navigate the challenges and opportunities presented by the digital world.
+The Strategy will establish the key skills and competencies Australians need to better equip themselves to critically engage with news and media.
 A three-year development timeframe will ensure a robust government led co-design process with the media literacy research and education sectors, as well as communities.
 The Strategy is expected to be completed in 2028.

 ACMA Media Diversity Measurement Framework